 What is the Fair Start for Kids Act?

-The Fair Start for Kids Act was a $1.1 billion investment to make child care and early learning more affordable for Washington families by expanding access, capping copays, and providing resources to support child care and early learning providers.
+The Fair Start for Kids Act (FSKA) is a $1.1 billion investment in early learning.
+Fair Start funds are used to increase access, cap copays, and provide resources to support child care and early learning providers.

-The changes made under the Fair Start for Kids Act created an integrated system of child care and early learning in Washington State that is accessible, affordable, and in which providers and child care workers can have the support they need to provide quality care.
+The goal is to create a system of child care and early learning in Washington state that is accessible and affordable.
+Providers and child care workers must also have the support they need to give quality care.

 The Fair Start for Kids Act improves early learning for all by: